Yuichi-Aragi/Canary-Edge/README.md

 **Who is this for?**
 *   **Developers, Testers, and Advanced Users:** CE is strictly for those who know what a GitHub Personal Access Token (PAT) is and know their way around browser/app DevTools.
 *   **Power Users Wanting More:** CE is strictly for those who have used BRAT and the official plugin manager and *still* found themselves wanting deeper control, transparency, and configurability.
-*   **Prior Experience Required:** If you have never used BRAT or a third-party plugin manager before, **please avoid Canary Edge**.
+*   **Prior Experience Required:** If you have never used BRAT or a third-party developer-focused plugin manager before, **please avoid Canary Edge**.
 Without prior experience, CE's density and granular control can be overwhelming.
 *   **Keep It Simple if You Don't Need This:** If the official plugin manager and BRAT already satisfy your use case and you don't want any added complexity, please avoid installing CE.